vasilakisfil/SimpleAMS/README.md

 # SimpleAMS
 > "Simple things should be simple and complex things should be possible."
 Alan Kay.

-If we want to interact we modern APIs, we should start building modern, flexible libraries that help developers to build such APIs.
+If we want to interact with modern APIs we should start building modern, flexible libraries that help developers to build such APIs.

 Modern Ruby serializers, as I always wanted them to be.